edrakopo/SHProjectSignalDetection/README.md

 noiseFT.py
 ----------
-Opens up ROOT file, roughly removes signal events using sigma from the mean Finds best straight line best fit for events
+Opens up ROOT file, roughly removes signal events using sigma from the mean.
+Finds best straight line best fit for events.
-Then removes baseline and trendline from events Applies Butterworth transform to these events to remove high frequency noise Calculates FT for baseline-trendline removed events, and adds all FTs across all events to get a general picture of the frequencies dominant in the data.
+Then removes baseline and trendline from events.
+Applies Butterworth transform to these events to remove high frequency noise.
+Calculates FT for baseline-trendline removed events, and adds all FTs across all events to get a general picture of the frequencies dominant in the data.
-Lots of code is commented out of this, as it is the oldest and messiest
+Lots of code is commented out of this, as it is the oldest and messiest.

 noisetrimmer.py
 ---------------
-Opens up ROOT file
-Removes baseline and trendline from events
-Applies butterworth filter to events
+Opens up ROOT file.
+Removes baseline and trendline from events.
+Applies butterworth filter to events.
-Applies rolling mean to Events
+Applies rolling mean to Events.
-Collects properties of events to determine signals (Properties: risetime, FWHM, length, depth)
+Collects properties of events to determine signals.
+(Properties: risetime, FWHM, length, depth)
 Warning!
 Length only works if you change onesigvals (line102) to have some sort of sigma-from-mean sorting.
 As it relies on the sigma difference to calculate signal length.
-(Will be changed)
+(Will be changed).
-Prints distribution of all Properties
+Prints distribution of all Properties.

 noisetrimmeropt.py
 ------------------
-For larger data files
+For larger data files.
-Removes baseline from events
+Removes baseline from events.
-Removes unneeded property calculations
+Removes unneeded property calculations.
-Properties Calculated: FWHM and Depth
+Properties Calculated: FWHM and Depth.

 roottest.py
 -----------
-OBSOLETE CODE FROM START OF PROJECT
+OBSOLETE CODE FROM START OF PROJECT.
-Only kept due to usefulness of some of the operations within it.
+Only kept due to usefulness of some of the operations within it..

 signalident.py
 ---------------
-Works in the same manner as noisetrimmer.py, but only uses signal values (using 1sigma from mean method) to allow for better visualisation of signal property distributions
+Works in the same manner as noisetrimmer.py, but only uses signal values (using 1sigma from mean method) to allow for better visualisation of signal property distributions.